nylander/birdscanner2/README.md

 `><genome>`, and these files can be input to a software for doing multiple-sequence alignments.

+## Concatenate output from separate runs

+If different runs have been made *with the same references data*, then the separate runs can be combined using the helper script [`gather_genes.pl`](workflow/scripts/gather_genes.pl).
+For example, if genome `Apa.gz` and `Bpa.gz` have been run against the same set of references at different occasions, the individual files in `results/genomes/Apa` and `results/genomes/Bpa` can be concatenated to fasta files ready for multiple-sequence alignment:

+    $ gather_genes.pl --outdir=out /path/to/results/genomes/Apa /path/to/results/genomes/Bpa

+The concatenated files are in folder `out/`.
+Note that not all genomes may have the same number of output files in `results/genomes/`, hence the number of sequences in the concatenated files may not be the same.

 ## Run time

 A runtime example (output from `snakemake --report` after succesful run) is